notfromstatefarm/nvflashk/README.md

 ## Download

-Get from releases page and place anywhere you'd like.
+Get latest `nvflash64k.exe` from [releases page](https://github.com/notfromstatefarm/nvflash/releases) and place anywhere you'd like.

 ## Flashing

 I'm not going to go in depth into the nvflash tool - this is the same feature set as the official version.
 The main difference is that I've force-enabled the built-in bypass that nVidia made for these mismatches, so if your board ID doesn't match, it will still flash.
+You still need to use -6 for any of these bypasses to work.

 As you run the tool, it will disable the video driver and your screen will black out momentarily.
 Don't panic.
 You can disable the video device yourself in Device Manager if you'd rather avoid this.